arvvoid/a500kybhid/README.md

-# Amiga Keyboard to USB (HID) - ATmega32U4 (Arduino Leonardo, Micro, ...)
+# Amiga 500 Keyboard to USB (HID)

 [![Build Arduino Leonardo Kyb](https://github.com/arvvoid/Amiga500-USB-Keyboard-Leonardo/actions/workflows/verify.yml/badge.svg?branch=main)](https://github.com/arvvoid/Amiga500-USB-Keyboard-Leonardo/actions/workflows/verify.yml)

-This guide will help you connect and map the iconic Amiga 500 keyboard to an Arduino Leonardo, allowing you to bring new life to this classic piece of hardware.
-By following the instructions provided, you can retrofit the Amiga 500 keyboard for modern applications while preserving its unique layout and feel.
+By following the provided instructions, you can retrofit the Amiga 500 keyboard for modern applications while preserving its unique layout and feel.

+This was developed and tested with an original Amiga 500 keyboard and an Arduino Leonardo board.
+Other combinations are not tested, other boards based on the ATmega32U4 microcontroller should work (wiring might need to be adapted).

+I own only an Amiga 500 (Mitsumi) keyboard, so I can't test other models, but other protocol-compatible models should work fine, though wiring (and/or keymap) might need to be adjusted.

 For a demonstration of the original Amiga 500 keyboard in action, visit the [Amiga Undead GitHub repository](https://github.com/arvvoid/amiga.undead).